 Mykonos vs Santorini

-If there is only one greek island you can visit in your life, make it Santorini.
+If there is only one Greek island you can visit in your life, make it Santorini.
 You won’t regret it, and as I say to all of my friends “Santorini is literally the picture of Greece you may have in your head”.

-RECOMMENDED WEBSITES FOR GREECE:
+Keep reading…RECOMMENDED WEBSITES FOR GREECE:

-🛏️ Booking.com is the website with the most available rooms and Private Villas in Athens, Santorini , Mykonos & Crete (more than Airbnb!)
+🛏️ Booking.comis the website with the most available rooms and Private Villas in Athens, Santorini , Mykonos & Crete (more than Airbnb!)

-⛴️ Ferryhopper is the best website to book your ferry tickets or check the timetables for Santorini, Mykonos , Crete & all greek islands
+⛴️ Ferryhopper is the best website to book your ferry tickets or check the timetables for Santorini, Mykonos , Crete & all Greek islands

-🎫 Get Your Guide has the best and largest variety of Tours in Athens and the greek islands (Santorini, Mykonos, Crete etc)
+🎫 Get Your Guide has the best and largest variety of Tours in Athens and the Greek islands (Santorini, Mykonos, Crete etc)

-✈️ Booking.com Flights has all the available flights to and from the greek islands
+✈️ Booking.com Flights has all the available flights to and from the Greek islands

 🚕 Book Your Driver (Taxi) directly with booking.com’s large and safe platform of available certified drivers